stequald/Solitaire-Encryption-Qt/README.md

 	Qt

 Run:
-You can either import it into Qt Creator and run it from there or do qmake, make ./SolitaireCipher in the command line.
+You can either import it into Qt Creator and run it from there or do qmake, make, ./SolitaireCipher in the command line.